Skip to content

 1. Talk to your child’s school

-If your child is school-age, the school is your first point of contact.
-Ask to speak to the SENCO (Special Educational Needs Coordinator).
-Every school has one.
+If your child is school-age, ask to speak to the SENCO (Special Educational Needs Coordinator).
+Every mainstream school must have one.
+If you don’t know who it is, the front office will tell you.

 The school doesn’t need a diagnosis to put SEN Support in place.
-If your child needs help that’s “additional to or different from” what other children get, the school has a legal duty to provide it under the Children and Families Act 2014.
+If your child needs help that’s “additional to or different from” what other children get, the school has a legal duty to do its best to meet it under the Children and Families Act 2014.

 2. Check if your child is eligible for DLA